GautamGupta/bb-legacy-plugins/bbpress-language-switcher/trunk/readme.txt

 = Version 0.0.5 (2009-05-09) =

 *   attempt to fix bug for supporting English option on non-english defaults  (will need to rebuild via  ?bb_language_switcher_update )

+= Version 0.0.6 (2010-07-22) =

+*   workaround for bbPress 1.1 bug where textdomains are loaded and cached before plugins are loaded